-- Develop limited programs over the course of the next three to four years - Conduct a review and enhancement of all services to students - Increase the retention, persistence, and overall graduation rate.
+- > Develop limited programs over the course of the next three to four years - > Conduct a review and enhancement of all services to students - > Increase the retention, persistence, and overall graduation rate.

 New Programs Name/Expansion of Existing Programs Brief Description Date of Implementation Estimated Cost Funding Sources Outside of State Funds AA - Emphasis in Dance This degree will provide students with a sound academic and aesthetic preparation for completion of a bachelor's degree Fall 2009 \$0 - Faculty, space, and dance studios already in place on Cheyenne Campus Student Fees, State supported budgets AAS - Aviation Technology Flight Operations Emphasis This degree is designed to prepare students to enter the aviation industry particularly in airport and airline, flight or ground operations.
 Program would include a comprehensive exposure to current FAA regulations and Transportation Security Administration regulations pertaining to all aspects of commercial and private aviation activity with a emphasis on compliance and safety Fall 2009 \$5,420 Student fees, State supported budget for Aviation Tech.
 AAS - Criminal Justice Criminal Forensic Emphasis This degree will provide students with the skills needed to conduct forensic crime scene investigations.
-Fall 2009 \$85,535' Perkins grant funded program for start up equipment & supplies BS - Cardio respiratory Science This degree will provide degree completion for AAS students and achieve an advanced degree option for currently licensed respiratory therapists in the state of NV.
+Fall 2009 \$85,535' Perkins grant funded program for start up equipment & supplies

+Name/ of E Programs Expansion Existing ograms Brief Description Date of Implementation Estimated Cost Funding Sources Outside of State Funds - Cardio ory Science This degree will provide degree completion for AAS students and achieve an advanced degree option for currently licensed respiratory therapists in the state of NV.
 Fall 2010 \$75,000 Gift from private donor